home-assistant/developers.home-assistant/blog/2024-07-19-coordinator_async_setup.md

 ---

 In Home Assistant 2024.8, we are introducing the `_async_setup` method for coordinators.
-This method allows you to run asynchronous code to prepare your `DataUpdateCoordinator` or to load data that only needs to be loaded once.
+This method allows you to run asynchronous code to prepare your `DataUpdateCoordinator` instance or to load data that only needs to be loaded once.

 You can override `_async_setup` in your coordinator, and it will be automatically